steve-ad-s/crypto-dictionary/candlesticks/ThreeOutsideUp.md

 The Three Outside Up pattern is a confirmed Bullish Engulfing pattern and is one of the more reliable reversal signals.

 - **Three Outside Down:** This is the direct bearish counterpart.
-The [[Three_Outside_Down]] is a confirmed Bearish Engulfing pattern that appears at the top of an uptrend and signals a bearish reversal.
+The [[ThreeOutsideDown]] is a confirmed Bearish Engulfing pattern that appears at the top of an uptrend and signals a bearish reversal.
 - **Bullish Engulfing Pattern:** The Three Outside Up pattern contains the [[Bullish_Engulfing_Pattern]].
 The engulfing pattern is the initial, powerful reversal signal, and the third candle of the "Three Outside Up" provides the confirmation.
-- **Three White Soldiers:** This pattern is very similar in nature to the [[Three_White_Soldiers]].
+- **Three White Soldiers:** This pattern is very similar in nature to the [[ThreeWhiteSoldiers]].
 Both are strong three-candle bullish reversal patterns.
 The main difference is the setup: Three Outside Up starts with an engulfing pattern, while Three White Soldiers is a more steady "stair-step" advance.